UK Mentorship

 Florence joined AM Heath in 2016 after doing various industry internships.
 She has now worked at AMH for ten years, becoming the first person in the agency’s history to be promoted from assistant to agent.
 She’s keen to represent authors from a wide range of backgrounds.

-Cat Mitchell
+Cat Michell

 Senior Lecturer in Publishing – University of Derby